javadroider/interview-prep/interview/concepts/Microservices.md

 ## Tracing in micro-services
 ### Using Spring Cloud Sleuth

 - Uses [Brave](https://github.com/openzipkin/brave) as the tracing library that adds unique ids to each web request that enters our application
 - Adds two types of IDs to log. trace ID & span ID. traceId contains set of spanIDs
 - Enabled by adding following dependency in pom.xml
 		 <dependency
     		<groupIdorg.springframework.cloud</groupId
     		<artifactIdspring-cloud-starter-sleuth</artifactId
 		 </dependency
 - Example log looks like this
  	2016-06-15 16:55:56.334 INFO [slueth-sample,44462edc42f2ae73,44462edc42f2ae73,false] 13978 --- [nio-8080-exec-1] com.example.SleuthSampleApplication : calling home
 	- The first part is the application name (whatever you set spring.application.name to in bootstrap.yml).
 	- The second value is the trace id.
         - The third value is the span id.
 Finally the last value indicates whether the span should be exported to Zipkin
    	- It will add following headers in the request
     	 X-B3-SpanId: fbf39ca6e571f294 X-B3-TraceId: fbf39ca6e571f294
-    - We can new spans using Tracer
+- We can create new spans using Tracer
 		 @Autowired
 		 private Tracer tracer;
  		// ...